 Today, most high-end smartphones now include fingerprint sensors and users can unlock their phones using their fingers but the technology is not wide-spread in cryptocurrency platforms.

-Each of these security methods present their advantages and disadvantages:
+Each of these security methods presents its advantages and disadvantages:

 Finger-print identification is cheap and it is possible to find a ready-made solution out there.
 However, these scans are easier to fake.